UTM Undergraduate Research Grants

 UTM Undergraduate Research Grants are intended to assist eligible undergraduate students to develop and improve research skills.
 All UTM undergraduates in good academic standing are eligible to apply for these grants.
 Students may apply either as individuals or as groups, limited to three members.
 In the case of group applications, one of the students should be designated as the contact applicant.

 Grants are provided for student-initiated research projects, which are related to their degree programs and are supervised by UTM faculty members.
 The project may be conducted within the context of an independent study course, but need not be.
 For example, students may wish to engage in further research on certain themes that they have examined in one of their seminars or advanced courses.
 A student may apply for funds to support additional research to turn a course essay or course work into a presentation at a conference or a publication (e.g., a journal article).
-Grant expenses may include but are not limited to funds for: lab supplies and consumables; other materials needed for research; travel to archives; other research-related field work travel; travel to and fees for an academic conference where the student will present his or her research; costs of printing a poster for presentation at a conference.
+Grant expenses may include but are not limited to funds for: lab supplies and consumables; other materials needed for research; travel to archives or other research-related field work travel; costs associated with formal surveys; travel to and fees for an academic conference where the student will present research; costs of printing a poster for presentation at a conference.

 The UTM Dean’s Office will provide up to $500 per student to support undergraduate research initiatives.
 Smaller grant requests are welcome.
 Students are encouraged to put grants received on their resumes/CVs.

 Student stipends or salaries are not eligible for funding.
-Applications for funding to pay for ordinary course-related expenses or for funding to recover costs for research projects already completed will not be considered, except for funding to allow students to present papers or posters at conferences based on recently completed student-led research, as noted above.
+Applications for funding to pay for ordinary course-related expenses, for transit to campus, or for funding to recover costs for research projects already completed will not be considered, except for funding to allow students to present papers or posters at conferences based on recently completed student-led research, as noted above.

 Criteria and Guidelines